nodeca/js-yaml/README.md

 It allows numbers in any notation, use `Null` and `NULL` as `null`, etc.
 The core schema also has no such restrictions.
 It allows binary notation for integers.

-Use the option `onBlockRead` to get called back on read of a block in a sequence.
-At this point `state.result` holds the object being currently built:
+Use the option `linener` to get called back on events:

 ``` javascript
 const yaml = '"a": "b"';